M66B/FairEmail/docs/FAQ-en-rGB.md

 Note that it should be a backslash and not a forward slash.

-When using a shared mailbox, you'll likely want to enable the option *Synchronize shared folder lists* in the receive settings.
+When using a shared mailbox, you'll likely want to enable the option *Synchronise shared folder lists* in the receive settings.

 <br />